Principle of Vibro Compaction

 Application of the technology in an optimal manner is an art!

-The challenge of optimization lies in the multitude of parameters that can be varied and the narrow range in which those parameters need to be adjusted to deliver the desired results.
+The challenge of optimization lies in the multiple parameters that can be varied and the narrow band in which those parameters need to be adjusted to deliver the desired results.
 Some of the parameters that can be varied include:

 - Type of vibroflot used